+Table 2.
 EFFLUENT LIMITATIONS Parameter Maximum Daily ^a Turbidity Turbidity in the receiving water shall not exceed 5 nephelometric turbidity units (NTU) over background turbidity when the background turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than 50 NTU. ^b Turbidity ^c (Chemical Treatment and Batch Treatment) The maximum daily average shall not exceed 5 NTU.
-Total Petroleum Hydrocarbons 5 mg/L - No visible sheen at any time ^d Arsenic ^e 360 μg/L pH ^f In the range of 6.5 to 8.5 - In case of in-stream sampling, such as for nonchemical treatment, with the human-caused variation within the above range of less than 0.2 units. ^a The maximum daily effluent limitation is defined as the highest allowable daily

-- Sampling location is in the receiving water.
-In the receiving water here means at the point of complete mix to be determined by the Permittee. - The average daily effluent limitation is based on the arithmetic mean of the sample taken for each batch in one day. - d Oil & grease shall be measured by Ecology Method NWTPH-DX. - The arsenic limit is based on acute water quality criteria, WAC 173-201A.
-Arsenic monitoring is only required for construction stormwater generated from historically undisturbed locations.
-The Permittee shall start sampling and reporting the results for cadmium and lead should the arsenic water quality-based limit is exceeded. - Indicates the range of permitted values.
-Sampling location for nonchemically treated stormwater runoff shall be in the receiving water.
-In the receiving water here means at the point of complete mix to be determined by the Permittee.
+Total Petroleum Hydrocarbons 5 mg/L - No visible sheen at any time ^d Arsenic ^e 360 μg/L pH ^f In the range of 6.5 to 8.5 - In case of in-stream sampling, such as for nonchemical treatment, with the human-caused variation within the above range of less than 0.2 units. discharge. fluent limitation is defined as the highest allowable daily b Sampling location is in point of complete mix t the receiving water.
+In the receiving water here means at the o be determined by the Permittee.
+The average daily effluent limitation is based on the arithmetic mean of the sample taken for each batch in one day.
+The chemical treatment here is referred to as treatment with aids of either polymer for batch treatment (as specified by the DOE SWMM) or by the aids of chitosan for continuous treatment.
+The average daily effluent limitation is based on the arithmetic mean of number of samples taken per day from the continuous discharge, or in case of batch treatment based on the number of batches per day.
+Oil & grease shall be measured by Ecology Method NWTPH-DX.
+TPH numerical limit shall be applied and a sample shall be taken only when visible sheen is observed. monitoring is only requ ed on acute water quality criteria, WAC 173-201A.
+Arsenic ired for construction stormwater generated from historically The Permittee shall start sampling and reporting the results for at the point of complete mix to be determined by the Permittee.